gitaf/DMML2022_Microsoft/README.md

 Basic models:

 First, we have tested the models presented in the guidlines.
-The logistic regression model proved to be the hughest performing one.
+The logistic regression model proved to be the highest performing one.

 Data Augmentation: